sugarandmagic/dispatch-action/README.md

 # dispatch-action

-A GitHub Action to dispatch a notification to another repo when a *some event* (e.g. a deployment) happens.
+A GitHub Action to dispatch a notification to another repo when *some event* (e.g. a deployment) happens.

 When this action is included in your repository's workflow, the specified target repo will recieve a payload describing the event.
 This can then be used in subsequent workflows.
 For example, at DAZN we use this action to notify a downstream module that it's data source has changed so it pulls those changes and republishes itself.

-Example:
+Example: Notify repo b when repo a is deployed

 In your repository: